 Step 2: Find and attach your MN Efficient Buildings Collaborative ID

-- To see if your building is required to comply with the Efficient Building Collaborative view the covered buildings list.
+To see if your building is required to comply with the Efficient Building Collaborative view the covered buildings list.
 You can sort the data by city and search for your building by address.
 There you’ll find your building’s EBC ID and assessor reported square footage.
-Covered buildings list.
+View the covered buildings list.

 Step 3: Enter your whole-building energy data (not including water)